-Read an excerpt from my forthcoming debut novel here.
+Read an excerpt from my forthcoming debut novel below.
 Watch for the whole book coming soon!

 Mondays with Mozart (an excerpt)

-Sarah was tapping a silent, arbitrary melody on the table with the fingers of her left hand.
+Sarah was tapping a silent, arbitrary melody fraught with sixteenth notes and syncopation on the table with the fingers of her left hand.
 It was 9:52 on Monday morning, but the week was already going badly.

 “What do you mean your author can’t deliver on time?
 And why do I get the feeling you’ve never heard of a fucking dal before?
 Fresh takes on Indian classics — that is supposed to be our cover feature for March.
 So you’d better get the goddam classics down before you commission a fresh take.”

 Just yesterday, Bavarian third graders dressed as magi were serenading her at her door.
 It was Three Kings’ Day and they were collecting coins for an orphanage in India.